shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 Instead of mapping color attachments to the draw buffer, we directly use multiple `out` variables in the fragment shader.
-This code actually benefits from the new GLSL 3.00 ES, which we will discuss later in detail.
+This code actually benefits from the new [GLSL 3.0 ES](https://www.khronos.org/registry/gles/specs/3.0/GLSL_ES_Specification_3.00.3.pdf), which we will discuss later in detail.
 However, using `out` itself is straightforward.

 ```glsl